Patrick-ring-motive/Forbidden-Techniques-JS/README.md

 ```

 ## 5. Modifying read-only NodeList
-In this example we modify a NodeList which has a fixed set of nodes. we can change it by taking a new object with new properties and inserting it into the prototype chain between the NodeList and the Nodelist prototype.
+In this example we modify a NodeList which has a fixed set of nodes.
+We can change it by taking a new object with new properties and inserting it into the prototype chain between the NodeList and the Nodelist prototype.
 ```html
 <div></div><div></div><div></div>
 <wtf></wtf>